 There’s a time in every company where the path to explosive growth seems hidden or the initial push has slowed.
 At LAUNCH this year, Jason M. Lemkin warned SaaS companies that it is tempting to enter a new segment with your product when you hit the wall.

 We aren’t SaaS at Choose, but I do believe every company eventually faces the decision to improve the core business or enter a new segment.
 It’s likely you have plenty of room to continue to improve the core even if it isn’t exciting.
 Focus on your mission and take a deep dive into what your customers want.
-Scott Belsky of Greylock Ventures uses a phrase I love, “mission centric, medium agnostic.”
+Scott Belsky of Benchmark uses a phrase I love, “mission centric, medium agnostic.”

 As much as we wanted to be a “purely digital” platform for energy choice, some consumers needed the comfort of a voice on the telephone.
 Our mission is energy choice for all because we believe it saves customers money and allows them to pick the source of their energy, should we care if they do this online or on the phone?